gambia-college/IT-Deparment-Handbook/03-communications.md

 ### Git & GitHub

-We will use Git and GitHub for source control, assignment of task and pull request discussions.
+We will use Git and GitHub for source control, assignment of tasks and pull request discussions.

 ## Reference

 This section is entirely borrowed from the following places.
 For Basecamp, I wrote to Jason for his permission to use their internal communication.
 Here’s his respond:

 **“Hey Abdullah-**